Wynncraft-Veterans/website/src/content/docs/major-changes/gavel.md

 - <font color="#3cd0e4">❉</font> Water
 - <font color="#e43c3c">✹</font> Fire
 - <font color="#7a7a7a">❋</font> Air

 ### Elements And Items
 You may notice that your armour has IDs such as "Earth Defense: +120" or "Thunder Defense: -50".
 You may also notice that weapons have IDs such as Earth [Damage]: +20%.

 How do Elemental Defenses/Resistances work?
 They're just an addition/subtraction to weapon damage (before the spell and attack speed multipliers but after any gear damage increases/other boosts).
 Abusing weaknesses is much better with superfast weapons with that element, because you're just adding the weakness to each hit (also a better attack speed multiplier).
 Faster weaps struggle against resistances for the same reason.

 Your own elemental defenses work the same way, so they don't really do much unless mobs hit rapidly/you have an extreme negative.

+### Powders

+Powders were also redone.
+There are powders for each element and six tiers of said powders.
+On weapons, they **decrease** neutral damage but **increase** elemental damage (based on the powder you're adding, the amounts are different.
+If you add two Tier 4 (or higher) powders *of the same element* to the same item, you gain a powder special.
+Powder specials are like  secondary spells, they charge up as you damage mobs and will notify you  when they are fully charged.
+Then you shift + attack to cast them.
+You  cannot have more than one powder special per weapon.

+ On armour, they **increase** elemental defense in one element and **decrease** it in another.
+If you put two Tier 4 (or higher) powders *of the same element* on the same armour piece, you gain an armour Powder Special.
+These are  passive buffs.
+Again, you can only have one per armour piece.

+ Visit this [link](https://forums.wynncraft.com/threads/the-powder-guide.180305/) for more information on all powder-related things.

 ---